 To make the sauce, combine the olive oil, red pepper flakes, sea salt, and garlic in a cold saucepan.
 Stir while you heat the saucepan over medium-high heat.
 Cook only about 45 seconds or so until everything is fragrant – you don’t want the garlic to brown.
 Stir in the tomatoes, oregano and marjoram and heat to a gentle simmer, just a minute or two.
 Remove from heat, taste and adjust seasonings if necessary.
 Set aside to cool.

 For the filling, in a medium sauté pan, heat about a tablespoon of olive oil over medium heat.
 Add the chopped onion and cook, stirring occasionally, until soft, about 5 minutes.
 Stir in the chopped spinach and cook several more minutes until spinach is wilted and soft.
 Set aside to cool a bit.

 In a medium bowl, lightly beat the egg, then add the ricotta and salt and mix to combine.
-Stir in the mozzarella and remaining lemon zest.
+Stir in the mozzarella and remaining lemon zest, followed by the onion-spinach mixture.
 Set aside.

 Cook the shells according to package instructions the boiling, salted water until barely al dente.
 If you overcook, the shells will tear as you attempt to fill them.
 Drain and let cool long enough to handle.

 Spread 1/3 of sauce across the bottom of the prepared pan.
 Fill each shell with ricotta mixture, and arrange in a single layer in the pan.
 Ladle the remaining sauce over the shells, cover with foil and bake for 30 minutes.
 Uncover, sprinkle with the parmesan, and cook for an additional 10-15 minutes or until the shells are cooked through.
 Sprinkle with sliced scallions.
 Serve hot.